Fris0uman/Symbiotic_scavenger/README.md

 # Development

-Development will probably copntinue beyond the game jam as it's not really finished.
+Development will probably continue beyond the game jam as it's not really finished.

 Feedbacks and Bug reports are welcome: [Report there](https://github.com/Fris0uman/Symbiotic_scavenger/issues/new)

 ## What's planned:
-  - [ ] Imrpove pathfinding
+  - [ ] Improve pathfinding
   - [ ] Expand the world:
     - [ ] actual worldgen
     - [ ] day night cycle